flarelabstfx/Grail-Visualisation/README.md

 	Note: It is likely that only the first line is needed but texlive asks you to add the MANPATH and INFOPATH stuff so I included it just in case.

 	When finished, save the file, then type `tlmgr --version` in terminal to test if step 4 and 5 are working, if the command is unrecognised or not found then it's not working.
 If it is not working, try restarting the terminal, then run the command again.
 If that does not help, revisit steps 4 and 5 to try and determine the issue.
-I would recommend checking the file paths of the export lines as a first troubleshooting step, try putting an export line into terminal and then have terminal echo the corresponding path variable to see if it updated properly and also check if the file paths actually exist (note only the PATH varable matters for getting this to work).
+I would recommend checking the file paths of the export lines as a first troubleshooting step.
+Try putting an export line into terminal and then have terminal echo the corresponding path variable to see if it updated properly and also check if the file paths actually exist (note only the PATH varable matters for getting this to work).

 5. Miscellanious Packages: